uktrade/lite-dropwizard-common/redis-cache/README.md

 }
 ```

 Add the redis configuration to your `config.yaml`, including the method time to live values `ttl`.
-The time to live values are of format
-`methodName: timeToLive timeUnit`, where `timeToLive` is a long and `timeUnit` is any of the enum values in `java.util.concurrent.TimeUnit` in singular or plural.
+The time to live values are of format `methodName: timeToLive timeUnit`, where `timeToLive` is a long and `timeUnit` is any of the enum values in `java.util.concurrent.TimeUnit` in singular or plural.
+If a method shouldn't be cached, the constant `no-cache` can be specified.

 ```yaml
 redis: